User Authentication in SAP Central Business Configuration

 Configuring the Subject Name Identifier for the Logon:

 Next, you have to set the subject name identifier as a login name.
-Go into the application and resources tab and click on applications and navigate to the administration console and go to subject name identifier there you have an option to set basic attribution as a login name.
+Go into the Applications & Resources tab on Identity Authentication Administration Console and click on Applications and navigate to the CBC application.
+The name of the application created for SAP Central Business Configuration, starts with XSUAA*.
+On this application go to subject name identifier, there you have an option to set basic attribute as a login name.

 Please Note: If a CBC business user tries to access CBC without setting the subject name identifier as Login Name, you will run into access issues.
 Ensure this setting is in place before FIRST ACCESS by CBC User.
 We recommend CBC URL to be shared with business users only after this step is completed.
 Please refer blog for common access issues.